awsdocs/aws-mobile-developer-guide/doc_source/how-to-ios-s3-transfermanager.rst

 1. Setup the SDK, Credentials and Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Follow the steps in `How to Integrate Your Existing Bucket <https://docs.aws.amazon.com/aws-mobile/latest/developerguide/how-to-integrate-an-existing-bucket.html>`_ to install the AWS Mobile SDK for iOS and configure
-    AWS credentials and permissions.
+   Follow the steps in :ref:`how-to-integrate-an-existing-bucket` to install the AWS Mobile SDK for iOS and configure AWS credentials and permissions.

 2. Import the SDK Amazon S3 APIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~